-Lipoic acid (alpha lipoic acid) is a fat-soluble sulfur-containing antioxidant available as an over-the-counter supplement.
-It is currently being studied for use as a neuroprotector in people with multiple sclerosis (MS).
+Lipoic acid (also known as alpha lipoic acid) is an antioxidant available as an over-the-counter supplement taken by people with a variety of conditions, including HIV and diabetes.
+It is currently being studied as a potential neuroprotector for people with multiple sclerosis (MS).

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.